Zetta56/Fortune-Of-The-Day/README.md

 3. Navigate to https://console.aws.amazon.com/route53
 4. Click Hosted Zones > Create Hosted Zone, and then create a public hosted zone with the same domain name as in step 1
 5. Add your Route 53 nameservers (found in your hosted zone NS records) to your domain
+6. Modify the first line in client/index.js to `const backendURL = "https://api.<your_domain>"`
+   - Replace <your_domain> with the domain name you registered in step 2

 ### Obtaining SSL Certificates
 Complete the following steps on us-east-1 and your main region.